Option market making with hedging-induced market impact: Market modeling and the market maker problem

 \subsubsection{Performance criterion and value function}

 Given an initial state $(t,x,q,i,e)\in[0,T]\times\R^3\times(\R^+)^5$, the market maker chooses an admissible strategy $\gamma$ to maximize expected cash holdings plus the liquidation value of residual positions, adjusted by running penalties.
 The penalty function $g$ penalizes deviations from hedging, and the incentive function $h$ enforces market-making activity.
 We assume that the penalty and incentive functions $g$ and $h$ satisfy Assumption~\ref{ASS:market_making_penalties}.
+The function $g$ enforces the desired hedging strategy for the market maker, while $h$ represents a performance-based component requiring the market maker to maintain a minimum level of trading activity, ensuring that contractual liquidity targets are met.
+Together, these functions provide a tractable way to capture contractual aspects of the market maker’s incentives within the model.

 \begin{Assumption}[Quadratic growth bounds for penalty and incentive functions] There exist constants $C^{(g)}, C^{(h)} > 0$ such that for all $(t,q,i,e)$,

 \end{Assumption}

 Let $E_t=(P_t,D_t,S_t,\lambda_t^-,\lambda_t^+)$ with $E_0=e$ and $\gamma \in \Ac(p,s,q)$.
 The objective function is defined by